 WHERE TO SHOP

-While all our shops are increasingly welcoming furry companions, these specific stores have a wide selection of doggy merchandise sure to please any pup.
+While local shops are increasingly welcoming furry companions, these specific stores have a wide selection of doggy merchandise sure to please any pup.

 Opened in 2009, Wag Nation specializes in offering a carefully curated selection of toys, treats and apparel for your pup.
 Over the years they've garnered attention from Yankee Magazine and Coastal Living for their unique and high quality offerings.